FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_protocols.md

-## 1. Simple Start with a `demo_device`
+## 1. Simple Start with a `demo_instrument`
-But let's start very simple with the `demo_device` which is a pure software implementation of an instrument.
+But let's start very simple with the `demo_instrument` which is a pure software implementation of an instrument.

 Start by clicking the large &#10133; symbol next to `Measurement Protocols`.
-This opens up and empty protocol window.\
+This opens up an empty protocol window.\
 ![img_9.png](images/img_9.png)

 Here you can fully configure the measurement routine you want to perform.
 Give the protocol a custom name using `Protocol Name`.
 With `Filename` you set the name of data file that is created during the measurement.
 You can also add a custom description to describe what your measurement protocol does.